Constructive basic theory of central simple algebras: Introduction

 \section{Introduction}

-Wedderburn's theorem (\citealp[Theorem 22]{Wedderburn}; \citealp[Theorem 3.17]{Albert}; \citealp[Theorem VI.2.1]{Curtis}; \citealp[Theorem IX.5.1]{MRR}), which states that any central simple algebra is a matrix algebra over a division algebra, is an early instance of a {\em nonconstructive} result in algebra.\footnote{The standard quaternion algebra $A$ over a field $K$ is central simple.
-But if we cannot decide whether $K$ contains a root of $X^2+1$, we cannot decide whether $A$ is a division algebra or the matrix algebra $\MM_2(K)$ \citep[Exercise IX.1.4]{MRR}.} While less famous than Hilbert's basis theorem in this respect, it has also played an important role in the development of abstract structures in mathematics, such as the use of modules satisfying the Noetherian or Artinian property in representation theory \citep[\S VI.2]{Curtis}.
-Although noneffective, it is also a basic result in the theory of {\em central simple algebras}, and this might explain why the presentation of this theory in a constructive framework \citep[\S~IX.5]{MRR} stops essentially at giving possible weaker versions of this result that are valid effectively.
-The main goal of this paper is to show that using in an essential way ideas from {\em dynamical algebra} \citep{CM,CACM} we can give a dynamical version of Wedderburn's theorem, and to use this version to establish constructively most of the basic results of the theory of central simple algebras.
-For instance, we show in a constructive setting\footnote{This implies that these results are valid in an arbitrary sheaf topos.} the Skolem-Noether theorem \citep{Skolem,Noether} (Theorem~\ref{thSkNo}), as well as the fact that a finite-dimensional algebra $A$ over a field $F$ is central and simple if, and only if, $A\otimes_F A^{op}$ is a matrix algebra (Theorem~\ref{th2}).
+Wedderburn's theorem (\citealp[Theorem 22]{Wedderburn}; \citealp[Theorem 3.9]{Albert}; \citealp[Theorem VI.2.1]{Curtis}; \citealp[Theorem IX.5.1]{MRR}) states that any central simple algebra is a matrix algebra over a division algebra.
+It is an early instance of a {\em nonconstructive} result in algebra.\footnote{The standard quaternion algebra~\(A\) over a field~\(K\) is central simple.
+But if we cannot decide whether \(K\) contains a root of \(X^2+1\), we cannot decide whether \(A\) is a division algebra or the matrix algebra \(\MM_2(K)\) \citep[Exercise IX.1.4]{MRR}.} While less famous than Hilbert's basis theorem in this respect, it has also played an important role in the development of abstract structures in mathematics, such as the use of modules satisfying the Noetherian or the Artinian property in representation theory \citep[\S~VI.2]{Curtis}.
+Although nonconstructive, it is also a basic result in the theory of central simple algebras, and this might explain why the presentation of this theory in a constructive framework \citep[\S~IX.5]{MRR} stops essentially at giving possible weaker versions of this result that are valid constructively.

+The main goal of this paper is to show that using in an essential way ideas from dynamical algebra \citep{CM,CACM} we can go beyond the results of \citealt{MRR} and give a dynamical version of the splitting theorem that characterises a central simple finite-dimensional algebra~\(A\) over a field~\(F\) as one that becomes a matrix algebra by a faithfully flat scalar extension (Theorem~\ref{th3}) and as one such that \(A\otimes A\op\) is a matrix algebra (Theorem~\ref{th2}).
+We use this version to establish constructively most of the basic results of the theory of central simple algebras.
+For instance, we show in a constructive setting\footnote{This implies that these results are valid in an arbitrary sheaf topos.} the Skolem-Noether theorem \citep{Skolem,Noether} (Theorem~\ref{thSkNo}), or the fact that the dimension of a central simple algebra is a square.